 For mounting the washing line poles, there are two common options for this: In-ground or bolting it to a concrete/tiled floor.

-If clothesline poles are going to be installed on a sloping terrain, a deeper hole might be needed to ensure solid anchoring and prevent tilting due to additional stress/tension if either poles are parallel to the slope.
+If clothesline poles are to be installed on a sloping terrain, a deeper hole might be needed to ensure solid anchoring and prevent tilting due to additional stress/tension if either poles are parallel to the slope.

-If your yard terrain is primarily sand instead of soil then we’re sorry to say that ground mounting is not the solution for you, sand’s instability will eventually cause displacement in the mounting of your clothesline poles.
+If your yard's terrain is primarily sand instead of soil then we’re sorry to say that ground mounting is not the solution for you, sand’s instability will eventually cause displacement in the mounting of your clothesline poles.

 Ensure that your posts are at least a meter away or keep a distance of half a meter in depth if the posts are to be installed over the conduits.